Psychotherapists in Stoke Newington, N16 Hackney Chuey Loh - core process

 I imagine, reading this, that you are feeling something that is getting in the way of things.
 Maybe you are sad, angry, anxious, low, lonely or feeling something that makes it difficult to like yourself or others.
 Sometimes we don’t have the words to describe what we are feeling, although we do know we want to feel better.

 My experience has shown me that talking through these things with someone trained to hear them (and respond to them) in a particular way can often be hugely helpful.
 It won't “cure” you, and cannot erase a painful past, but it can equip you to move on with greater ease, and even with a greater potential for further positive change.
+I have particular interest and experience in helping people turn down the volume of a loud inner critic.

 Stoke Newington N16 and Hoxton N1 practice